3 Ways to Make Dentures Fit Better

 While dentures were once the only real solution for total tooth loss and have served many people well, there are better options today.
 More reliable options for long-term stability and comfort include permanent, implant-supported dentures, which look, feel and function like natural teeth, and implant-supported removable overdentures, which snap onto implants for secure, stable retention.

 Implant based dental restorations offer advantages that traditional dentures cannot, including a much greater level of stability – both immediately and over the long run.
 Permanent dentures or removable overdentures will not loosen over time like traditional dentures, since the dental implants that anchor them offer protection against the bone loss at the root of that problem.
-So if you’re interested in a long-term solution for loose, ill-fitting dentures, a consultation with Dr. Lee or Dr. DeFelice to explore your options for dental implant restoration is the way to go.
+So if you’re interested in a long-term solution for loose, ill-fitting dentures, a consultation with Dr. Lee or Dr. Lilly to explore your options for dental implant restoration is the way to go.

 The bottom line is that living with the discomfort and embarrassment that loose dentures can cause really isn’t necessary, nor is it good for your oral and overall health.
-So if you have been making due with ill-fitting dentures, give Cumberland Surgical Arts a call to see what Dr. Lee and Dr. Felice can do to provide you with a solid, stable and attractive new smile.
+So if you have been making due with ill-fitting dentures, give Cumberland Surgical Arts a call to see what Dr. Lee and Dr. Lilly can do to provide you with a solid, stable and attractive new smile.

 Are you ready to explore other teeth replacement options besides dentures?
 If so, download our free ebook, Top 3 Best Ways to Replace Missing Teeth.